Top cheap smartwatches that won't break the bank.

 - Smart features: calls, music, Alexa

+The only real downside is the general feel of the OS, which is certainly very basic.
 In short, the Amazfit Active is a decent budget fitness smartwatch, which offers way more than its price tag should allow.

-- Read our full Amazfit Active review
+- Check out our Amazfit Active review

 Xiaomi Watch 2